bitnine-oss/agensgraph/README.md

 **More Information**

 See more information on the [Docker Hub](https://hub.docker.com/r/skaiworldwide/agensgraph) page.

+## Source Code Compilation

+To build, install and setup AgensGraph for source, follow instructions in [Installation Guide](INSTALL.md)

 ## AgensGraph Drivers
 AgensGraph supports various drivers for seamless connection and interaction with the database.
 Below are the supported drivers: